molgenis/molgenis-py-consensus/ClinVarSOP.md

 -o "path/to/VKGL/"
 ```

+VKGL lines with a comma in either "cDNA" or "transcript" are rejected, as are empty cDNA lines.

 ## 3) Run mutalizer name validation in batch validation mode
 - https://mutalyzer.nl/batch-jobs?job_type=name-checker
  with the results files that are postfixed with "_cDNA" from step 2